yazi-rs/yazi-rs.github.io/versioned_docs/version-25.12.29/plugins/utils.md

 Where `type` can be one of the following:

-- `"file"`: Removes a file from the filesystem.
+- `"file"`: Removes a file from the file system.
 - `"dir"`: Removes an existing, empty directory.
 - `"dir_all"`: Removes a directory at this url, after removing all its contents.
 Use carefully!
 - `"dir_clean"`: Remove all empty directories under it, and if the directory itself is empty afterward, remove it as well.